simonschoe/simon/content/teaching/machine-learning-in-r/version-control-with-git-and-github/index.md

 ---
-title: Version Control with Git and GitHub
+title: 2.
+Version Control with Git and GitHub
 subtitle:
 author: Simon Schölzel
 weight: 2
 date: 2021-10-01
 draft: false
-excerpt: This lecture is part of the "Machine Learning in R" graduate course held at University of Münster, School of Business and Economics (winter term 2021/22). 🎓
+excerpt: This lecture was part of the "Machine Learning in R" graduate course held at University of Münster, School of Business and Economics (winter term 2021/22). 🎓
 links:
 - icon: door-open
   icon_pack: fas